oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 By doing so, we allow fine-grained access control to - and from - the oVirt VMs attached to external networks.

-The Networking API v2 defines security groups as a white list of rules.
+The Networking API v2 defines security groups as a white list of rules - the user specifies in it **which traffic is allowed**.
-That means, that by default, neither incoming nor outgoing traffic is allowed (from the VMs perspective).
+That means, that when the rule list is empty, neither incoming nor outgoing traffic is allowed (from the VMs perspective).

 A security group is applied to a logical port - a *logical switch port* in the OVN model.